Islet/Stem Cell Biology

 Program Leader: Dr. Michael Wheeler

 The Islet Centre provides a platform for researchers from a range of disciplines to study the role of the pancreatic islet cell as a key cause and target for treatment of type-1 and type-2 diabetes mellitus.
-The Islet Program builds upon existing infrastructure and CFI funding success of the University Health Network (UHN) and dynamic collaborations amongst UHN scientists, including the McEwen Centre for Regenerative Medicine, to accelerate research into the prevention and treatment of this disease.
+The Islet Program builds upon existing infrastructure and CFI funding success of the University Health Network (UHN) and dynamic collaborations amongst UHN scientists, including the McEwen Centre for Regenerative Medicine, to accelerate research into the prevention and treatment of this condition.
 The program plays a prominent role in the ability of UHN researchers to uncover molecular and physiological determinants of type 1 and type 2 diabetes and accelerate the establishment of an unlimited source of insulin-producing pancreatic cells from stem cells that can rapidly be moved to the clinic to treat diabetes.
 This research program will create a centralized, multi-modal diabetes research facility at the University Health Network (UHN).